vraj2005/vraj2005/README.md

 - 🌱 I’m currently learning **AI/ML | Ethical Hacking and Cyber Security**

-- 👯 I’m looking to collaborate on **Full-stack projects using MERN stack**
+- 👯 I’m looking to collaborate on **Full-stack projects using MERN stack and MEAN stack**

 - 👨‍💻 All of my projects are available at [https://github.com/vraj2005?tab=repositories](https://github.com/vraj2005?tab=repositories)